yzhou2001/HSpark/README.md

 First, add the spark-hbase jar to the SPARK_CLASSPATH in the $SPARK_HOME/conf directory, as follows:
 ```
-SPARK_CLASSPATH=$SPARK_CLASSPATH:/spark-hbase-root-dir/target/spark-sql-on-hbase-1.0.0.jar
+SPARK_CLASSPATH=$SPARK_CLASSPATH:/spark-hbase-root-dir/target/HSpark-2.0.0.jar
 ```
 Then go to the spark-hbase installation directory and issue
 ```
 ./bin/pyspark-hbase
 ```
-A successfull message is as follows:
+A successful message is as follows:

-   You are using Spark SQL on HBase!!!
+   You are using HSpark!!!
    HBaseSQLContext available as hsqlContext.

 To run a python script, the PYTHONPATH environment should be set to the "python" directory of the Spark-HBase installation.
 For example,
 ```
-export PYTHONPATH=/root-of-Spark-HBase/python
+export PYTHONPATH=/root-of-HSpark/python
 ```

 Note that the shell commands are not included in the Zip file of the Spark release.
-They are for developers' use only for this version of 1.0.0.
-Instead, users can use "$SPARK_HOME/bin/spark-shell --packages Huawei-Spark/Spark-SQL-on-HBase:1.0.0" for SQL shell or "$SPARK_HOME/bin/pyspark --packages Huawei-Spark/Spark-SQL-on-HBase:1.0.0" for Pythin shell.
+They are for developers' use only for this version of 2.0.0.
+Instead, users can use "$SPARK_HOME/bin/spark-shell --packages HSpark/HSpark:1.0.0" for SQL shell or "$SPARK_HOME/bin/pyspark --packages HSpark/HSpark:2.0.0" for Pythin shell.

 ## Running Tests